 How do we approach testing in Appsilon?
-We aim to organize our test structure according to the “pyramide” best practice:
+We aim to organize our test structure according to the “pyramid” best practice:

-Let’s now describe in details different types of tests:
+Let’s now describe in detail different types of tests:

-… are the simplest to implement and most low-level kind of tests.
-The term refers to testing the behaviour of functions based on the expected output comparison.
-It’s a case by case approach – hence the name.
+… are the simplest to implement and most low-level kinds of tests.
+The term refers to testing the behavior of functions based on the expected output comparison.
+It’s a case-by-case approach – hence the name.
 Implementing them will allow you to recognize all edge cases and understand the logic of your function better.
 Believe me – you will be surprised what your function can return when starting with unexpected input.
-This idea is pushed to the boundaries with so called Test Driven Development (TDD) approach.
-No matter if you’re a fan or rather skeptic at the end of the day you should have implemented the good unit tests for your functions.
+This idea is pushed to the boundaries with the so-called Test-Driven Development (TDD) approach.
+No matter if you’re a fan or rather skeptical at the end of the day you should have implemented good unit tests for your functions.

 Continue adding tests for single function and scripts for all functions.
 Once it is ready, we can set the main testthat.R script.
 You can use there code: test_check(“yourPackageName”) for apps as packages or general test_results <- test_dir(“tests/testthat”, reporter = “summary”, stop_on_failure = TRUE).

-The core of those tests is to compare the actual app behaviour with what is expected to be displayed after various user actions.
-Usually it is done by comparing screen snapshots with the reference images.
-The crucial part though is to set up the architecture to automatically perform human-user like actions and taking snapshots.
+The core of those tests is to compare the actual app behavior with what is expected to be displayed after various user actions.
+Usually, it is done by comparing screen snapshots with the reference images.
+The crucial part though is to set up the architecture to automatically perform human-user-like actions and take snapshots.